 Jessica (Jessi) Martinović was the 2011 Starke County Lilly Endowment Community Scholarship recipient and a former NICF Management Intern.
 Jessica returned to the NICF as Communications Specialist after graduating from Valparaiso University and working in education.

-She is currently pursuing her master’s degree in English studies and communication, with a concentration in creative writing from Valpo.
+She has her Master of Arts in English and communications.
 At the NICF, Jessi does quite a bit of writing, editing, and marketing, as well as managing our Internship Program.
 When she isn’t at the Community Foundation, you can usually find her outside with a cup of coffee and a good book or journal, or spending time with her husband and their families.

 Brian Johnson joined the Community Foundation in 2007 as the Director of Development in Fulton County.
 Brian holds his associate degree in automotive technology from Indian Hills Community College, and he completed the business management program through Indiana Wesleyan University.